c3lestin/c3lestin.github.io/_posts/2022-08-30-cisco-cyber-attack.md

 - Prior to allowing VPN connections from remote endpoints, ensure that posture checking is configured to enforce a baseline set of security controls
 - Segment your Orgranization for better security and also to respond better in the event of a security incident
 - Centralized log collection
-- Ensuring that backups are offline and periodically tested
+- Backup, backup and backup your data and ensure that backups are offline and periodically tested

 <br>